 Our sporting and recreation facilities encourage people of all ages to engage in activities that help them live more active and healthy lives.
 Some facilities also attract visitors and raise the city's profile by hosting national and international events.
+Our activities include:

-- Swimming pools we have seven swimming pools for people to learn to swim, exercise, participate in aquatic sports and have fun - Sportsfields (including synthetic) 44 natural and nine artificial sports turfs (two in partnership with schools), eight croquet lawns, Newtown Park running track, a velodrome, and tennis/netball courts - Recreation centres four multi-purpose recreation centres plus the ASB Sports Centre - · Recreation partnerships, programmes and leases - Playgrounds - Marinas The Evans Bay Marina and Clyde Quay Boat Harbour - Golf course Berhampore Golf Course
+- swimming pools we have seven swimming pools for people to learn to swim, exercise, participate in aquatic sports and have fun - sportsfields (including synthetic) 44 natural and nine artificial sports turfs (two in partnership with schools), eight croquet lawns, Newtown Park running track, a velodrome, and tennis/netball courts - recreation centres four multi-purpose recreation centres plus the ASB Sports Centre - recreation partnerships, programmes and leases - playgrounds - marinas The Evans Bay Marina and Clyde Quay Boat Harbour - golf course Berhampore Golf Course.